chanimores/inventory_dnd_bot/README.md

 ### 3. Get your own Bot Account

 Go to this [guide](https://anidiots.guide/getting-started/getting-started-long-version) (Great guide to get started on making your own bot!) and follow Step 1 to get your own App/Bot account.
 You should end up with a token.
 Copy this token, put it in place of the filler text in `config.json` and save.
+In the `ownerID` put your discord 4-number tag there.

+### 4. Run the Bot

+To run the bot, open a Command Prompt and navigate to your bot's folder by doing `cd Documents/inventory_dnd_bot`.

+Run `node bot.js`

+Your bot should now be online and running!
+To close it, do `CTRL + C`.

+## Usage

+After the bot is up, do `dnd!help` to see all the commands.

+You can add characters and add items to those characters.
+It will save this info to `./inventory_saves/current_characters.JSON/`.
+If you shut off the bot, you will have to `load!characters` to get back that save into the bot's memory.

+Have any questions?
+Feel free to send a message.